 Which continents lead the way in crypto adoptions, and which are falling behind?
 Do continents display individual traits and characteristics?
 And is China pulling down Asia in the crypto race?
 North America is the world’s top crypto continent North America takes the top spot as the leading crypto continent in the latest 2022 Coincub world crypto […]

-Turkey moves up a single place to 35 purely on the re-evaluation of data without any significant crypto news coming from the country.
+Turkey moved up a single place to 35 on the coincub Q3 2022 rankings purely on the re-evaluation of data without any significant crypto news coming from the country.
 Turkey has a highly advanced digital and blockchain community and its central bank is making positive attempts to create a central bank digital currency (CBDC) known as the digital lira.
 That said, the central bank also banned the use of cryptocurrency as a method of payment in an attempt to dampen demand from its enthusiastic population – a similar move to Russia in the latter half of last year.
 High-profile fraud cases and inflation, not to mention a new round of anti-money laundering legislation and compliance requirements yet without an overall regulatory policy on crypto points to a country continually playing catch-up with new developments.

 Turkey follows the pattern of so many countries with large populations that have adopted cryptocurrency so readily.
 Much activity is on a peer-to-peer basis and specific taxation policies tend to lag behind widespread adoption.
 As such, crypto trading has not been subject to specific taxation measures, but this is due to change imminently.
-Exchanges and crypto service providers fall within the standard tax for businesses of 20%, but a new tax policy surrounding the purchase and trading of cryptoassets is kicking in in 2021.
+Exchanges and crypto service providers fall within the standard tax for businesses of 20%, but a new tax policy surrounding the purchase and trading of crypto assets is underway.

 In addition to standard income tax that may be applicable to your crypto income, there is also the possibility of Value Added Tax as trading may be deemed as a performance and sale of services.
 In this case, your liability could be 5% VAT on the revenue unless the monthly sales amount is within $1,300